AJosephG/synergy-campaign-launcher-linux/README.md

 If the launcher reports that StarCraft II is already running:
 - Run the cleanup script included in the release to remove leftover `.lock`, `.tmp`, or `.flag` files
-- Make sure the SC2 install path in `config/config.json` matches your actual Lutris prefix
 - Check that Wine is correctly installed and matches the architecture of your SC2 install

 Logs are saved to `~/.local/share/sccm-launcher/logs/` and can be uploaded to GitHub for help.